 in cash and in-kind support from public and private entities

 Our achievements are highlighted in each of our strategic goal areas:

-- Conducted a community awareness campaign that achieved nearly 77 million gross impressions
+- Conducted three community awareness campaigns that together achieved more than 136 million gross impressions

 First 5 San Diego supports families by providing parents and caregivers with programs to promote children’s optimal development and school readiness.
 Programs and services are funded through San Diego County’s portion of California’s Proposition 10 tobacco tax revenues.